swcarpentry/DEPRECATED-bc/novice/ref/01-shell.md

         do
             ...commands refering to $variable...
         done

+*   Use semicolons to group multi-line commands on the same line:

+	for variable in name_1 name_2 name_3; do; ...commands refering to $variable...; done

 *   Use `$name` to expand a variable (i.e., get its value).
 *   `bash filename` runs commands saved in `filename`.